Many providers define the quality of their critical illness policies by the number of illnesses they cover.

 At Guardian, we know your clients need cover for a wide range of illnesses.
 But we also know the most important thing is the quality of that cover.

 So we’re obsessed with providing the best possible cover for the most common illnesses.
 However, our focus on quality isn’t at the cost of quantity.
-We cover 74 illnesses as standard (including 21 additional conditions payouts).Find out more
+We cover 74 illnesses as standard (including 21 additional payout conditions).Find out more

 Most providers don't pay out on all malignant skin cancers.